TOEFL 2026 Writing

 Practice Write an Email with Eppy AI grading

 Sign up free at toefl.prepdrills.com to access Set 1 easy Write an Email with real Eppy AI grading calibrated to the ETS 2026 rubric.
-Band-level score plus specific feedback on task response, tone, organization, and language use.
-Upgrade for unlimited practice.
+Scored on purposeful communication, social conventions, language use, and organization.
+No card required.
+Upgrade for AI grading across all 12 ETS 2026 task types.

 Start free at toefl.prepdrills.com →